Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.5/index.md

         - This pushes the options and any divider lines to the right, for a total right padding of 42px

       Animation
-      : - The whole mobile menu should slide up from the bottom of the screen with an animation
+      : - The whole mobile menu should slide up from the bottom of the screen
+        - Use a duration of 0.3s
+        - Easing is cubic-bezier(0.77, 0, 0.175, 1)
+        - Same transition for entry and exit

     contents:
       - type: wide image
         src: ./assets/redlines.mobile-menu.png

 changelog:
+  - version: 1.0.0-beta.5
+    changes: |
+      - UPDATED: Clean up dependencies, add a11y checklist, get ready for governance
+      - ADDED: Redlines for animation

   - version: 1.0.0-beta.4
     changes: |
       - ADDED: Specific style for mobile dropdowns